elba-docker/radvisor/man/radvisor-run.1.md

 \<provider\>

-:   provider to use to generate collection targets (such as
+:   Provider to use to generate collection targets (such as
     containers/pods)

 FLAGS: